tdavidcl/ndspmhd-examples/HYDRO/test3.1-2Dsodshock/README-sodshock2D.txt

 This identical to the 1D sod shock tube tests, but in 2D:

+ make clean (be SURE to do this if you do this after the 1D test) make

  ./2DSPMHD sshk.in

 To see the plots against the exact solutions, use: